• What is Argentina like?

 City hotline: 148

-For budget-conscious travelers planning to come to Argentina, the good news is that the Blue Dollar Exchange rate is back with a vengeance and the country is a very affordable destination again, while locals struggle to get by due to the weak peso.
+For budget-conscious travelers in Argentina or planning to come here, the good news is that the Blue Dollar Exchange rate is back with a vengeance and the country is a very affordable destination again, but the flip side is that locals struggle to get by due to the weak economy.

-Travel insurance is always a good idea, especially now, but anyone who is forced to be hospitalized or is treated at a public hospital will have their expenses covered by Argentina’s universal healthcare.
+Travel insurance is always a good idea, especially now, but anyone who is forced to be hospitalized or needs treatment at a public hospital will have their expenses covered by Argentina’s universal healthcare, but you get what you pay for, and the public hospitals are underfunded, dingy and depressing.

 • Do you need a visa for Argentina?